koyahness/contract-deployments/README.md

 > **👥 For Signers:** Please read the [Signer Guide](SIGNER.md) for step-by-step instructions on using the validation UI.

+Please note, you will need to manually create validation file(s) for your task as they are bespoke to each task and therefore not created automatically as a part of the templates.
+We use one validation Markdown file per multisig involved in the task, so if there's only one multisig involved in your task, then you can simply create a `VALIDATION.md` file at the root of your task containing the validation instructions, while if there are multiple multisigs involved in the task, then create a `validations/` sub-directory at the root of your task containing the corresponding validation Markdown files.
+If you need examples to work from, you can browse through similar past tasks in this repo and adapt them to your specific task.
+Also, please note that we have tooling to generate these files (like the `task-signer-tool`) which removes the manual aspect of creating these validation files, we will soon update these instructions to reflect how this process can be automated.

 ## Directory structure

 Each task will have a directory structure similar to the following: